-Sony Electronics has become a victim of its own problem-prone notebook batteries, stating last week that it would recall about 90,000 Vaio notebook batteries sold in Japan and China and the company will likely expand this voluntary recall in the next few days.
+Tokyo — Sony Electronics has become a victim of its own problem-prone notebook batteries stating today that it would recall about 90,000 Vaio notebook batteries sold in Japan and China and the company will likely expand this voluntary recall in the next few days.

-A Sony spokesman told TWICE that the company is now gathering the information regarding which additional Vaio notebook battery packs would be recalled and the company would likely release the information by this week.
+A Sony spokesman told TWICE that the company is now gather the information required regarding which additional Vaio notebook battery packs would be recalled and the company would likely release the information by late this week or early next week.
 Sony continued to point out that these recalls are being done voluntarily to give consumers peace of mind and that only the earlier Dell and Apple cases involved situations where the batteries overheated and caused damage.

 Compounding Sony’s situation are the published reports that three computer vendors may seek extra financial compensation from Sony in response to their having to recall thousands of Sony-made notebook computer batteries.